UO-CS210/enrollment/docs/HOWTO.md

 ### Sort by count

 We are almost there, but it would be nice if the list were in order from most majors to fewest.
-Python oftens a built-in `sorted` function (which returns a sorted copy of a list) and a `sort` method for type `list`, so it seems straightforward.
+Python provides a built-in `sorted` function (which returns a sorted copy of a list) and a `sort` method for type `list` (which modifies the list), so it seems straightforward.
 The tricky bit is that we want to sort by count, from largest to smallest.

-The
+We can extract a list of (major code, count) tuples by calling `counts_by_major.items()`, but if we sort that list we will order them by major code, rather than by count.

-simplest ways to sort a collection using a key of our choice involve features that we haven't explored yet.
-Let's try to do it with tools that are already in our toolbox.
+The simplest ways to sort a collection using a key of our choice involve features that we haven't explored yet.
+Let's try to do it with tools we already have.
 If we try to sort a list of lists or a list of tuples, Python's `sorted` function will treat the first element in each sublist or tuple as more important than subsequent items, so for example